Bonny Khalwale

 All parliamentary appearances

-• 23 Mar 2016 in Senate: Mr. Temporary Speaker, Sir, with all due respect to the The electronic version of the Senate Hansard Report is for information purposes only.
+• 21 Apr 2016 in Senate: Mr. Temporary Speaker, Sir, allow me to accept that as a point of information.
+Since he is close to the President, he knows those things.
+I can only The electronic version of the Senate Hansard Report is for information purposes only.
 A certified version of this Report can be obtained from the Hansard Editor, Senate view

 Comments